illusorier/123/ES6/Promise.md

 [1]:https://promisesaplus.com

+"value" is any legal JavaScript value (including `undefined`, a thenable, or a promise).

+"reason" is

+2.1

 A promise must be in one of three states: pending, fulfilled, or rejected.

+2.2

-A promise must provide a `then` method
+A promise must provide a `then` method access its current or

 2.2.4 `onFufilled` or `onRejected` must not be called until the execution context stack contains only platform code.

-2.2.6 `then` may be called multiple times on the same promise.
+2.2.1.7 `then` may be called multiple times on the same promise.

-- If/when `promise` is fulfilled, all respective `onFulfilled` callbacks must execute in the order of
+- If/when `promise` is fulfilled, all respective `onFulfilled` callbacks must execute in the order of their originating calls to `then`.

-2.2.7 `then` must return a promise.
+2.2.1.8 `then` must return a promise.

+    promise2 = promise1.then(

+To run `[[Resolve(promise, x)]]`, perform the following steps:

+2.3.2  If `x` is a promise, adopt its state: